How To Fence Your Property | Fencing Guide For Land & Ranches

 Much like HTP fencing, Vinyl looks like wooden fencing and comes in just as many colors.
-These long lasting rails are meant to endure heavy use for years and do not require the same upkeep as wooden fences.
+These long-lasting rails are meant to endure heavy use for years and do not require the same upkeep as wooden fences.

-One thing to note is that the vinyl rails can pop out of the fencing if too much weight is placed on the it, so property owners oftentimes add electrical wire to the fence in order to deter livestock from leaning on it.
+One thing to note is that the vinyl rails can pop out of the fencing if too much weight is placed on it, so property owners oftentimes add electrical wire to the fence in order to deter livestock from leaning on it.

 Primarily used for cattle, this inexpensive fencing option utilizes sharp metal components that protrude from the wire fence to keep animals from leaning against it or going near it.